2022 Health Sciences & Services Degree Guide

 The following options are some of the most in-demand careers related to health sciences and services.

 |Community Health Workers||67,800||17.9%|

-Health Sciences & Services graduates between 2015-2017 reported earning an average of $34,465 in the 2017-2018 timeframe.
+Recently graduated health sciences and services students earned an average of $34,465 in 2017-2018.
 Earnings can range from as low as $13,400 to as high as $108,400.
 As you might expect, salaries for health science graduates vary depending on the level of education that was acquired.

 |Occupation Name||Median Average Salary|

 |Community Health Workers||$43,480|

 With over 843 different health science degree programs to choose from, finding the best fit for you can be a challenge.
 Fortunately you have come to the right place.
 We have analyzed all of these schools to come up with hundreds of unbiased health science school rankings to help you with this.

 Health Sciences & Services is one of 30 different types of Health Professions programs to choose from.

 |General Health Services/Allied Health/Health Sciences||22,858|

 |Related Major||Annual Graduates|